 I know first-hand what it's like to be sick while providing dementia care.
-The flu or any other illness (or broken bones or surgeries) didn't care that I was the caregiver.
+The flu or any other illness (or broken bones or surgeries), didn't care that I was the caregiver.
 Traveling through the different stages of dementia, the person I was caring for was oblivious to my needs.

 As a caregiver, getting sick isn't something we plan for, and getting better while providing dementia care isn't easy!
 But, it happens to all of us.
 At some point while caring for a person with dementia or Alzheimer's disease, you the caregiver will need some tender loving care.

 Caregiving is exhausting and stressful to say the least.
-The constant physical and emotional toll that we caregivers go through on a daily basis wrecks havoc with our sleep cycles and makes us more prone to physical injuries and stress.
+The constant physical and emotional toll that we caregivers go through on a daily basis wreaks havoc with our sleep cycles and makes us more prone to physical injuries and stress.

 In my dementia book I cover this type of situation.
-You can not care alone!
+You cannot care alone!

 But for now, here's your Plan B, Plan C, and Plan D:

 Plan B is now in place: the family has hired in-home care from an agency that will come in for two hours in the morning and three hours in the afternoon.
-Abuela isn't happy about this (quite the understatement) and the aide is having a difficult time doing her job, because according to Abuela, "she's not needed or wanted."
+Abuela isn't happy about this (quite the understatement), and the aide is having a difficult time doing her job, because according to Abuela, "she's not needed or wanted."
 This is normal.

 Plan C is to rent a two-bedroom apartment in Miami and have them both share space and an aide.